mlefree/whozwho-client/README.md

 This project uses a Memory Bank for comprehensive documentation and context retention.
 The Memory Bank is located in the `.memory-bank` directory and contains the following files:

+- `memory-bank-rules.md`: Rules to follow and to consider in all contexts
 - `projectbrief.md`: Overview of the project, core requirements, and goals
 - `productContext.md`: Why the project exists, problems it solves, and how it works
 - `systemPatterns.md`: System architecture, key technical decisions, and design patterns
 - `techContext.md`: Technologies used, development setup, and technical constraints
 - `activeContext.md`: Current work focus, recent changes, and next steps
 - `progress.md`: What works, what's left to build, and known issues

+The Memory Bank system also includes the concept of a `.airules` file, which serves as a learning journal for the project.
+This file captures important patterns, preferences, and project intelligence that help work more effectively.
+While not yet implemented in this project, it's an important part of the Memory Bank system described in the `memory-bank-rules.md` file.

+=> !!
+These files should always be considered as a context and kept up-to-date !!

 ## 📦 Installation